jvyoralek/flora/README.md

 ![xiaomi-flora](xiaomi-miflora.png)

 ## Features

 Base on the great work of @sidddy and @jvyoralek (and all other contributors), this project adds:

-- Support for multiple* Miflora sensors with friendly named topics
+- Support for multiple Miflora sensors with friendly named topics
 - Payloads in json format
 - Device (Wifi) status and lwt (last will and testament)
 - Seperate configurable (sub) topics
+- Measurement levels (configurable by min, max values)
-- Battery low status (configurable by threshold)
+- Battery low status and battery level (configurable by thresholds)

-__* note : tested with a maximum of 8 Miflora sensors configured, however the ESP32 for some unknown reason get's stuck sometimes.
+__Note : tested with a maximum of 8 Miflora sensors configured, however the ESP32 for some unknown reason get's stuck sometimes.
 With 4 Miflora sensors configured the ESP32 looks stable and therefore it's advisable to configure a maximum of 4 Miflora sensors per ESP32.__

-## Technical requirements
+## Technical Requirements

 Hardware:
 - ESP32 device ([ESP32 at AliExpress](https://nl.aliexpress.com/wholesale?catId=0&initiative_id=SB_20200408062838&SearchText=MH-ET+Live+ESP32))